hishamhm/userland-prototype/README.md

 Current status
 --------------

-The project is in its early days, so be aware there are lots of rough edges!
-The current implementation can be considered a prototype/proof-of-concept/MVP which I'm using to do rapid experimentation and evolve and stabilize the fundamentals of the concept -- though I do want to get this implementation to a point where it can be usable as my primary shell for daily use!
-(At that point I'll be able to call the concept proven!)
+This implementation is not under development anymore, as it was a prototype/proof-of-concept/MVP which I've successfully used to do rapid experimentation and evolve and stabilize the fundamentals of the concept.

+I am currently working on a new implementation, which I want to make production-ready to the point where it can be primary shell for daily use.
+(At that point I'll be able to really call the concept proven!)

 Running
 -------